 app_context Specifies the application context that identifies the application for which to process input. mask Specifies what types of events to process.
-The mask is the bitwise inclusive OR of any combination of XtIMXEvent, XtIMTimer, XtIMAlternateInput, and XtIMSignal.
+The mask is the bitwise inclusive OR of any combination of XtIMXEvent, XtIMTimer, XtIMAlternateInput, and

+XtIMSignal.
 As a convenience, Intrinsic.h defines the symbolic name XtIMAll to be the bitwise inclusive OR of these four event types.

 The XtAppProcessEvent function processes one timer, input source, signal source, or X event.
 If there is no event or input of the appropriate type to process, then XtAppProcessEvent blocks until there is.
 If there is more than one type of input available to process, it is undefined which will get processed.
 Usually, this procedure is not called by client applications; see XtAppMainLoop.
-XtAppProcessEvent processes timer events by calling any appropriate timer callbacks, input sources by calling any appropriate input callbacks, and X events by calling XtDispatchEvent.
+XtAppProcessEvent processes timer events by calling any appropriate timer callbacks, input sources by calling any appropriate input callbacks, signal source by calling any appropriate signal callbacks, and X events by calling XtDispatchEvent.